The Game Break program is designed to help individuals who experience difficulties associated with gambling.

 Game Break is an important component of BCLC’s Player Health Ambition.
 We work with researchers to continually enhance the program to best support individuals who have chosen to self-exclude from gambling.

 As part of that commitment, BCLC has re-engaged researchers at the University of the Fraser Valley to conduct a comprehensive four-year evaluation of BCLC's Game Break program from the perspectives and experiences of the program participants.
 Through a series of interviews, the study will assess the level of satisfaction, uptake of counselling treatment, and the program’s overall effectiveness.

 The research components of the project will culminate in a report with comprehensive recommendations with an anticipated completion date of 2023.
 Review the results of the most recent study, BCLC’s Voluntary Self-Exclusion Program from the Perspectives and Experiences of Program Participants.

-The BC Gambling Support Line is open 24/7 for confidential and free problem gambling support.
+Gambling Support BC is open 24/7 for confidential and free problem gambling support.
 Funded and administered by the Province of B.C., the helpline offers information, referrals and crisis counselling related to gambling.